-Senses Cultural’s newest exhibition, Enduring Power: The Middle Eastern and Iranian Women’s Story, opened last month at UC Davis’ Alumni Center to a great response.
+Senses Cultural’s exhibition, Enduring Power: The Middle Eastern and Iranian Women’s Story, opened last month at UC Davis’ Alumni Center to a great response.
 This powerful exhibition tells stories of the Middle Eastern and Iranian woman’s struggles, hopes, and strengths through 44 photographs from 7 female photographers.
 On display only until November 30th, 2014 at this location, curator Sina Araghi shares his hopes for the future of this collection, as well as some insight on the process of curating the exhibition.

 A portion of a conversation between Iranian journalist, Mr. Abolhassan Mokhtabad, and Mr. Sina Araghi, exhibition curator: